mika-sims/firenze-housing/README.md

 The site consists of index.html, services.html, contact.html pages.

-- Home page (index.html) is the main page and when we scroll down, a subsection called services is seen.
-There are icons and short-explanatory texts that provide the transition from this section to the specific services section.
+- Home page (index.html) is the main page and when we scroll down, a subsection called Services is seen.
+There are icons and short-explanatory texts that provide the transition from this section to the specific Services section.
 When we continue to scroll down, the About Us section appears.
 In this section, there is a text describing the mission and vision of Firenze Housing.
 At the end of this page, there is a Find Us section with contact information.
 This section contains detailed information on how to contact Firenze Housing.

 - On the Services (services.html) page, there are detailed information about rental apartments, room and storage services, and pictures of rental apartments and rooms.